 In 1996, Don Peppers and Martha Rogers published the book ‘The One to One Future‘, a radical rethinking of marketing.
 The authors suggested to ─ instead of marketing standardized products to the largest group of people possible ─ focus on the needs of a select group of customers and try and fulfill more of their needs.
 This later became known as Customer Centricity.

-By pairing Product Centricity to an emphasis on Marketing (influence at scale) and Customer Centricity to a focus on Sales (influence at scope), we wondered if the remaining departments/stages of the Customer Carousel™ ─ Delivery and Success ─ could be matched to (yet unknown) business models?
+By pairing Product Centricity to an emphasis on Marketing (persuasion at scale) and Customer Centricity to a focus on Sales (persuasion at scope), we wondered if the remaining departments/stages of the Customer Carousel™ ─ Delivery and Success ─ could also be matched to (yet unknown) business models?

-By adding two dimension ─ ‘serviced used’ versus ‘products sold’ and ‘scale’ versus ‘scope’ ─ we were indeed able to add two new business models, Resource Centricity and Network Centricity ─ thereby giving birth to the Business Model Matrix™.
+By adding an extra dimension ─ ‘serviced used’ versus ‘products sold’ next to the ‘scale’ versus ‘scope’ dimensions ─ we were indeed able to describe and pair two new business models, Resource Centricity and Network Centricity, thereby giving birth to the Business Model Matrix™.

-Business Model Matrix™ provides a single framework of four Elemental Business Models™, ranging from Product Centricity to Network Centricity.
+Business Model Matrix™ provides a single framework of four Primary Business Models, ranging from Product Centricity to Network Centricity.
 Whether you want to leverage your ROI from a Share of Market or a Share of Transaction (Facebook/Uber), or otherwise, is part of your strategic heading, while an additional choice of value disciplines offers further means of differentiation.

-The Elemental Business Models™, identified by Edwin Korver, each has a distinct dynamic.
-Complementary to Don Peppers’ graphical representation of product and customer centricity (the AS-A-PRODUCT business models to the left), we added two new graphs to complete the series.
+The Primary Business Models, identified by Edwin Korver, each has a distinct dynamic.
+Complementary to Don Peppers’ graphical representation of Product and Customer Centricity (the AS-A-PRODUCT business models to the left), we added two new graphs to complete the series.

-Leverage greatly determines the business model.
+Leverage greatly determines the growth potential of a business model.
 Prior to the Business Model Matrix™ business literature recognized two levers: Share of Market (blue) and Share of Wallet (green).
-We pride ourselves for having completed the set with two additional types of leverage: Share of Utilization (yellow) and Share of Transaction (red).
+We pride ourselves to have completed the set with two additional types of leverage: Share of Utilization (yellow) and Share of Transaction (red).

 The leverage of a resource-centric business model, Share of Utilization, comes from an ROI on deployable resources.
-For instance, if you deploy a car in a car-sharing concept, the objective is to utilize the car to its maximum capacity (Car2Go).
+For instance, if you deploy a car in a car-sharing concept, your objective is to increase the utilization of the car, limited by its maximum capacity (Car2Go).

-On the other hand, if you offer a ride-sharing platform ─ a network-centric business model ─ your objective isn’t to plan for capacity but to get as many riders and ride-hailers together into one ‘space’ to increase the likelihood of a ride to occur from which you can obtain a Share of Transaction (Uber).
+If you offer a ride-sharing platform ─ which is a network-centric business model ─ your objective is to bring together as many riders and ride-hailers together into one ‘space’ to increase the likelihood of a ride to occur from which you can obtain a Share of Transaction (Uber).

-To understand the level of sophistication of the ROUNDMAP™, we have created a strategic playbook, explaining some of the most noticeable traits of each of the four Elemental Business Models™.
+To understand the level of sophistication of the ROUNDMAP™, we have created a strategic playbook, explaining some of the most noticeable traits of each of the four Primary Business Models.

 Whether you aim to profit from economies of scale (product-centric) or from planning for capacity (resource-centric), or something else, is entirely up to you.
 However, each business model has concurring dynamics that are hard to ignore.

-Choosing the right business model and value discipline is critical to success.
+Choosing the right business model and deployment model is critical to success.
 Airbnb’s market valuation ($38 billion in 2018) is higher than Hilton and Hyatt combined, yet it has no hotels.
 The new AS-A-SERVICE business models have proven to be extremely scalable.
 We should expect many others to follow the lead of disruptors like Airbnb, Facebook, Uber, Netflix, Amazon, and Alibaba.

 BUSINESS MODEL DEVELOPMENT

-We believe business models can develop into two specific directions:
+We believe business models can be developed into two directions: